jameslawler/notes/docs/portuguese/verbs/irregular/sair.md

 ## Writing Prompts

-1. When do you leave home every morning?
+1. Quando você sai de casa todas as manhãs?
+When do you leave home every morning?
-2. Describe the emergency exit sign.
+2. Descreva um horário em que você se atrasou para sair pela manhã.
+Describe a time when you were late to leave in the morning.
-3. What do you like to do when you go out?
+3. Onde você gosta de sair no seu tempo livre?
+Where do you like to go out in your free time?